 You have seen words or phrases dealing with phishing schemes in this blog which you may not know the meaning of.
 Here is a short list of the more common phrases:

 Active Threat – A term for simulations using a recent phishing tactic or malware type that is new, frequent or potentially dangerous.

 Attachment-based Phish – These are emails with what appear to be legitimate attachments, in different formats.
 But what they have in common is the ability to enable malware on your PC or laptop if opened.

 CEO Fraud/Business Email Compromise (BEC) – The BEC is one of the most effective scams.
 The email appears to have come from an internal source or authority like someone requesting W2 information.
 It usually does not have any links or attachments which could trigger your PC or laptop’s malware or virus software.
 BEC scams targeted over 400 businesses per day last year, draining $3 million over the last three years.

-Phishing Simulation – This is actually a simulation to test your users as to how to identify potential phishing schemes.
+Phishing Simulation – This is actually a simulation to test your users as to how to identify potential phishing schemes and learn the importance of protection from phishing service.
 It is merely a test and not the real thing.